covcom/205CDE/01 C9 IDE/README.md

 Now that the read `r` permission has been removed from group `g` and others `o`, and execution has been added to the owner.

-> A shortcut to the example above is to use the number system `chmod 700 apache2.conf`, click [here](https://www.linux.com/learn/tutorials/309527-understanding-linux-file-permissions) for detailed explanation and examples.
+> A shortcut to the example above is to use the number system `chmod 700 apache2.conf`.
+[Read more explanation and examples on Linux file permissions from Linux.com](https://www.linux.com/learn/tutorials/309527-understanding-linux-file-permissions).

 ## What if C9 is down?